jhd/pyvter/doc/_build/html/_sources/quick-start.txt

 Quick-Start Guide
 =================

-pyvttbl has two primary containers for storing data. :class:`DataFrame` objects hold tabulated data in a manner similiar to what you would have in a spreadsheet.
+pyvter has two primary containers for storing data. :class:`DataFrame` objects hold tabulated data in a manner similiar to what you would have in a spreadsheet.
 DataFrames are basically dictionary objects.
 The *keys* are the names of the columns and the *values* are NumPy arrays or